Blog: Watch SizesCopyright © David Boettcher 2005 - 2023 all rights reserved.

 English and American Watch Sizes

 The photograph here shows the dial plate of an English lever watch.
 The initials JW are for John Wycherley of Prescot, an English pioneer of mass produced rough movements or "frames".
 In 1866 Wycherley set up a factory in Warrington Road, Prescot, with three floors and steam power to produce by machinery plates and other parts that were interchangeable.
 Wycherley also introduced a system of uniform movement making with defined movement sizes, so that cases and dials could be ordered without having to send the movement for them to be made to fit.

-Above Wycherley's initials are a set of numbers that define the essential dimensions of the movement, often called in English watchmaking the "calliper" of the movement, derived from the measurement of the diameter of the bottom (dial) plate measured by a pair of callipers.
-The equivalent Swiss/French term is "calibre" and literally means much the same thing, although calibre is often used to characterise the specific layout of a movement as well as its size.
+Above Wycherley's initials are a set of numbers that define the essential dimensions of the movement, often called in English watchmaking the "calliper" of the movement, derived from the callipers used to measure the diameter of the bottom (dial) plate.
+The equivalent Swiss/French term is "calibre" and literally means much the same thing, although calibre is often used in reference to the specific layout of a movement as well as its size.

 The first, larger, number on the plate is a 12.
-This gives the diameter of the movement, followed by a • and then a 0 over a 3 that gives the pillar height.
+This gives the diameter of the movement.
+It is followed by a "pellet" • and then a zero over a 3 that gives the pillar height.
 The pillars in an old watch hold the top and bottom plates apart, so the pillar height determines the gap between the plates.

 This calliper size is called the "Lancashire Watch gauge system" for determining watch sizes.
 Size zero formed the base of the scale with a plate diameter of 1 inch plus 5/30 inches for the mounting flange or "drop", giving a base for the scale at zero of 35 thirtieths of an inch, or 1.167″.
 Each 1/30 inch increased in diameter increments the gauge size by one.
 For smaller watches, the scale counts down from zero, indicated by 2/0, 3/0 etc. A glance at the table makes it clear.